 As saccharin exerted the most pronounced effect, we further studied its role as a prototypical artificial sweetener.
 To corroborate the findings in the obesity setup, we fed C57Bl/6 mice a high-fat diet (HFD, 60% kcal from fat) while consuming either commercial saccharin or pure glucose as a control (Extended Data Fig. 1b).

-Portions C and D are the results of saccharin plus a HFD (high fat diet)–after a 2 hour glucose test, the results are still significantly higher than the controls, an indication that glucose levels are higher in the treatment rats on a HFD.
-They delved further into the effects of the NAS in the paper..
+Portions C and D are the results of saccharin plus an HFD (high-fat diet) — after a 2 hour glucose test, the results are still significantly higher than the controls, an indication that glucose levels are higher in the treatment rats on an HFD.
+They delved further into the effects of the NAS in the paper.

 Here are some of my more troubling concerns about the research

-- Neither sucralose nor aspartame were tested further – not in combination with a HFD – so how can they make any comments regarding their effects when combined with diet?
+- Neither sucralose nor aspartame was tested further — not in combination with an HFD – so how can they make any comments regarding their effects when combined with diet?

 - Images E and F are after fecal transplant from mice fed saccharin – either ‘pure’ or ‘commercial’.
 Again, at t=2h, there’s no significant difference to be seen between the saccharin mice and the water mice (control group).

 - Bizarrely enough, they have this figure:

 Extended Data Figure 5: Glucose Intolerant NAS-drinking mice display normal insulin levels and tolerance.